deepakkum21/Docker/kubernetes.md

 1. A POD is a `single instance of an application`.
 2. A POD is the `smallest object, that you can create in kubernetes`.
 3. Kubernetes does **not deploy containers directly on the worker nodes**. `The containers are encapsulated into a Kubernetes object` known as PODs.
 4. PODs usually have a `one-to-one relationship with containers running your application`.
 5. To **scale UP you create new PODs** and** to scale down you delete PODs**.
 6. You `do not add additional containers to an existing POD to scale` your application.

+## Multi-container POD:-

+1. But sometimes you might have a scenario were you have a helper container, that might be doing some kind of supporting task for our web application such as processing a user entered data, processing a file uploaded by the user etc. and you want these helper containers to live along side your application container.
+2. In that case, you CAN have both of these containers part of the same POD, so that when a new application container is created, the helper is also created and when it dies the helper also dies since they are part of the same POD.
+The two containers can also communicate with each other directly by referring to each other as localhost’ since they share the same network namespace.
+Plus they can easily share the same storage space as well.